 - Does your voice instill confidence?
 Is your voice clear and relaxed, or full of “um’s” and “ah’s?”
 Are you stuttering and stumbling over your words?
 Or are you friendly and inviting?
 Do you sound too pushy or arrogant?
-Cultivating a confident, interested voice is important for putting prospects at ease and creating interest in speaking with you.
+Cultivating a confident, interesting voice is important for putting prospects at ease and creating interest in speaking with you.

 - Are you handling the objections?
 Cold calling is full of objections.
 You have to be able to address prospecting objections from gatekeepers through decision makers.
 Create a list of the top 5 objections you hear most frequently and how you’ll respond to them.
 You’ll be prepared when they pop up and your appointment setting ratio will improve drastically.

 - Are you building enough interest?
 Asking for an appointment too quickly is a common cold call mistake.
 Share enough interesting information that prospects want to set an appointment to have a longer conversation with you.